orellazri/plantoplay/README.md

 # Plan to Play

 This is a web app that helps you manage your library and backlog of video games.
-You can use it to track that games you play, plan to play, finished, and dropped.
+You can use it to track the games you play, plan to play, finished, and dropped.

 Technologies used: